 Approximately two-thirds had met in person once; the same proportion had communicated over email or text.
 Other forms of communication were less common.
 Almost half of the respondents now considered their donor-conceived offspring to be like a family member.
 At the same time, donors are respectful of the integrity of the family in which their offspring were raised.
 Donors with contact are open to having their partners and children know their donor-conceived offspring.
 Although contact is generally positive, donors report that establishing boundaries and defining the relationship can be very difficult.
 Some donors also urge those who are thinking of donating to consider the consequences and some suggest avoiding anonymity.
 There were no significant differences in attitudes and experiences between those who donated anonymously and those who had been identity-release for their offspring when they turned 18."

 2013 Contemporary Perspectives in Family Research: Making Sense of Donors and Donor Siblings: A Comparison of the Perceptions of Donor-Conceived Offspring in Lesbian-Parent and Heterosexual-Parent Families.
-Our Chapter is in Volume 7, 1-42, Theme: "Visions of the 21st Century Family: Transforming Structures and identities". (pdf of paper) (Note: We are not allowed to distribute finale edited chapter, so the pdf is our submitted paper.)
+Our Chapter is in Volume 7, 1-42, Theme: "Visions of the 21st Century Family: Transforming Structures and identities".
+(Note: We are not allowed to distribute the final edited chapter, so the pdf is our submitted paper.)

 "This paper reports the results of an online survey of 1700 recipients of donor spermatozoa conducted by the Donor Sibling Registry, aiming to understand the perspectives of respondents who had used donor spermatozoa.
 The survey examined: choice of sperm bank and donor; reporting of births and genetic disorders; disclosure; contact with donor and half-siblings; regulation of sperm donor activity and genetic testing; and access to medical information.
 The respondents formed three groups: single women; women in a same-sex relationship; and women in a heterosexual relationship.
 Some differences between the three cohorts were observed: preinsemination counselling; acceptance of donors without medical records or with chronic or late-onset diseases; awareness of choice of bank and type of donor; and views on the right of offspring to know their genetic origins.
 However, important areas of common ground were identified: the wish by those who had used an anonymous donor that they had used an open-identity donor; support for, and willingness to pay for, comprehensive genetic testing of donors; and desire for access to their donor’s family health information.
 The implications of these results for policies concerning the use and management of donor spermatozoa will be discussed."